johnhargestam/brand-specific-styling/README.md

   'css-loader',
 ],
 ```
-Webpack will traverse all entries and tranform all imported files identified by the regular expression with all above loaders in reverse order.
-The css files must be imported in scripts imported by the the entry files, or in the entry files themselves.
+Webpack will traverse all entries and transform all imported files identified by the regular expression with all above loaders in reverse order.
+The css files must be imported in scripts imported by the entry files, or in the entry files themselves.

 `css-loader` resolves all imports within the css files and `extract-loader` will convert them into strings. `file-loader` will then save them as css-files to webpack's output directory.
 I also used `postcss-loader` for minification, which is optional.